-16 million Americans have some of these signs.
-3 million suffer bent fingers from Dupuytren contracture.
-One half million have severe disease, crippled despite all available treatment.
+Over 10 million Americans have some of these signs.
+3 million have bent fingers from Dupuytren contracture.
+Those with severe disease risk being crippled despite all available treatment.

 Dupuytren disease is common in seniors.
 Men develop signs earlier than women.
 Half of those with signs of disease will have contracture during their lifetimes.